pitchayasak/Multiverse-Stellar/testnet/README.md

 ---
 #### Collect the Root account secret key
-when stellar-core start to create new database will be log at path /etc/stellar.<br>
+when stellar-core start to create new database will be log at path /opt/stellar/logs.<br>
 Look at the stellar-core.*.log file for information.<br>
-The installation scripts will delete all log files on all stellar-core instance **except core-validater-1** for you to ssh into instance and get information and remove log file to secure Root account secre key.<br>
+The installation scripts will delete all log files on all stellar-core instance **except core-validater-1** for you to ssh into instance and get information and remove log file to secure Root account secret key.<br>

-* `cd /etc/stellar`
+* `cd /opt/stellar/logs`
 * `cat stellar-core.*.log`
 ![](images/root_secret.png)